Rozdandy/ms2-project/README.md

     * There was an issue of a button that has to be toggle twice before it reponded.
 The button was the Read More button in the centre of the jumbotron in the homepage.
     * the major problem was because  <button class="btn btn-lg btn--cta btn--red hvr-grow-shadow read-moreButton expandToggle" onclick="readMore()">Read More..</button> the expandToggle class was used and also, in the Javascript the style was displayed none instead of block as can be seen in code below.
     {(var showContent = document.getElementById("showMoreContent1"); if (showContent.style.display === "none") )}

     <img src="assets/testing/footerfloat1.png">

 ### Resolve
 * The class expandToggle was removed and the style-display was changed from none to block.

+### Unresolve issues
+One unresolved issue was in the game section, when the card flips, the its background is white. the card is not supposed to have a whit background when it flips, although when card flips completely , the white background does not show.
+I did lot of researches but could fix it yet.
+It is one problem that the developer would fix if there was enough time.